Inhumans premiere: Theatrical

 The theatrical version had its premiere in Los Angeles at Universal CityWalk on August 28, 2017, and debuted on 667 IMAX screens in 67 countries on September 1, 2017.
 It ran for two weeks, though, as with all IMAX releases, each theater can determine what it chooses to screen each week, resulting in Inhumans not remaining on IMAX screens at some theaters for the stated two weeks.
 The episodes premiered in IMAX theaters in Italy and Germany on September 15, and in Korea on September 22, eventually playing on more than 1,000 IMAX screens in over 74 countries.
 The producers worked with Marvel Studios so the theatrical debut of the series could be timed to not interfere with the release of any MCU films; the episodes were released between Spider-Man: Homecoming (July 7, 2017) and Thor: Ragnarok (November 3, 2017).

 Broadcast

-ABC broadcast the episodes as "Behold...
+The episodes first aired in the United States on ABC as "Behold...
 The Inhumans" and "Those Who Would Destroy Us" on September 29, 2017.
 They featured 9 minutes of exclusive content not shown in the IMAX version.
 CTV aired the episodes in Canada.
 Sky One aired "Behold...
 The Inhumans" in the United Kingdom on October 25, 2017.